muxinc/media-woofer/README.md

 Kick up the bass of your media element! :sound:

-Shakes the element and vibrates the mobile phone (Android only).
-Because why not?
+[Shakes the element and vibrates the mobile phone (Android only).
+Becuz why not?]

 ## Example